 Reinstatement

-You may re-establish your eligibility for financial assistance by achieving the satisfactory academic progress standards.
-Keep in mind that this will be at your own expense, as you are ineligible for aid.
-Once you have earned the required grade point average or completed the required credit hours, you must contact your Financial Aid Counselor at your campus to request the reinstatement of your financial aid eligibility.
+You may reestablish your eligibility for financial assistance by achieving satisfactory academic progress standards.
+Keep in mind this will be at your own expense as you are ineligible for aid.
+Once you have earned the required grade point average or completed the required credit hours, you must contact your Financial Aid Counselor at your Campus to request the reinstatement of your financial aid eligibility.

-Always contact the Financial Aid Office before dropping, withdrawing, auditing or deciding not to participate/attend a course to confirm how it will affect your financial aid.
-There are many resources to help you if any difficulties arise, such as tutoring labs, the Counseling Center, your Academic Advisor, as well as Financial Aid Counselors.
+There are many resources to help you if any difficulties arise: Tutoring labs, Counseling Center, Academic Advisor, as well as the Financial Aid Counselors.
 We are here to help make your educational experience at ERAU successful.
 Contact us if you need help!

 Contact Us